 Partnerships are central to Chisenhale Gallery’s activities, enabling the production of ambitious projects.
-Works commissioned by Chisenhale Gallery go on to be shown in new national and international contexts, extending the reach of the gallery’s programme.
+Through collaboration with partner organisations, Chisenhale Gallery shares resources and develops new networks.
+Works commissioned by Chisenhale Gallery go on to be shown in new national and international contexts, extending the reach of the programme.

 Currently, works commissioned by Chisenhale Gallery can be seen at the following national and international venues:

 Banu Cennetoğlu, The List at Beautiful world, where are you, Liverpool Biennial (2018), commissioned by Chisenhale Gallery and Liverpool Biennial, on view until 28 October 2018.

 Chisenhale Gallery is a registered charity and one of Arts Council England’s National Portfolio Organisations.
 Chisenhale Gallery’s Commissions Programme 2017-19 is supported by the LUMA Foundation.

 Chisenhale Gallery fundraises for the artistic programme and curatorial traineeships in their entirety, as well as more than half of all core costs, through trusts, foundations and individual donations.
 All donations directly support the production of new work by artists, while enabling the gallery to keep all exhibitions and the majority of events free.
 Please visit the Support page to find out about ways you can support Chisenhale Gallery.